Alkass/pytc/README.md

 `python setup.py install`

 #Usage
-Following is a very basic example:
+Perhaps the simplest example is the following:

 ```python
 from pytc.testcase import TestCase, run_tests